- About Orienteering

 - Contact Us

 Mark Easter Sunday on your calendar as the date of the first ever orienteering event in Cunningham Falls State Park, near Thurmont, MD!
-Due to both park and terrain restrictions, this event will be limited to advanced orienteers - no beginner or intermediate courses will be offered - and online pre-registration will be required.
+Also as the date of the end of any collective case of charcoal platform envy we in QOC may have been suffering vis-a-vis our friends in DVOA and SVO.
+Due to both park and terrain restrictions, this event will be limited to advanced orienteers - no beginner or intermediate courses will be offered.
+Online registration is now closed and was required.

-Cunningham Falls St. Park, Manor Area (Advanced-Only Event)
+Cunningham Falls St. Park, Manor Area (Platformpalooza 2017 - Advanced-Only Event)

 |Start Times||You may start your course at any time between 11:00am and 1:30pm.
 Please allow 15 minutes or more to walk to the start from registration - it will be a 1.4km hike with 200m climb.|